ecomachio/bookingapp/README.md

 The app is built with a component-based architecture.
 Each component is responsible for a specific part of the UI.
 The components are reusable The components are styled with [Tailwind CSS](https://tailwindcss.com/) and [flowbite](https://flowbite.com/)

 The app uses a global state management system with [React Context](https://reactjs.org/docs/context.html). it loads a list of properties from a local json file. all state is in memory and not persisted.

+In a real application, a state management library like Redux or Zustand should be used to manage the state.
+As the application grows, it becomes harder to manage the state with React Context. (see [Improvements](#improvements))

 The routes are managed with [React Router v6](https://reactrouter.com/).
 Route structure: